KPontes/crypto-futures/SETUP.md

 At the Client:
 npm install --save redux react-redux react-router-dom@4.2.2

-Other installed packages:
+Other installed packages on the Client:
-@axetroy/react-download crypto-js react-simple-file-input moment react-bootstrap validator heroku-ssl-redirect react-browser-detection axios react-number-format
+@axetroy/react-download crypto-js react-simple-file-input moment react-bootstrap validator heroku-ssl-redirect react-browser-detection axios react-number-format jest

-jest on the client
+On the Server:
+mongodb, mongoose, body-parser